airbusgeo/playground-docs/docs/processing/packaging.md

 ## Code prerequisites

-Integrating a service on OneAtlas Playground requires developing a predictor compatible with the Playground Services App.
+Integrating a service on Intelligence Playground requires developing a predictor compatible with the Playground Services App.

 ```python
 Output = Predictor.predict(Input)